Top ten cyber security predictions for 2017

 A lot of these attacks take place on public Wi-Fi hotspots.
 Since most of these networks are unsecured, it’s easy pickings for cybercriminals.
 In addition to unsecured hotspots, hackers will also set up legitimate-looking Wi-Fi networks in order to lure unsuspecting users to connect and give them full access to their device.

-Norton WiFi Privacy is a VPN that encrypts all the information sent and received by your mobile device while you’re on public Wi-Fi, making your public connection private.
-Download Norton WiFi Privacy now.
+Norton Secure VPN is a VPN that encrypts all the information sent and received by your mobile device while you’re on public Wi-Fi, making your public connection private.
+Download Norton Secure VPN now.

 4. Android, Android, Android!